CodeRed2019/SimpleAlias/README.md

-# AliasReborn
+# SimpleAlias
-A new way to alias players on your PMMP server.
+A new and simple way to check a user's previous names!

+/alias <player>